13120241790/RongCloudJcenter/README.md

 ```

-Iterative update the version number
+- Iterative update the version number
+- IMLib is IM core
+- IMKit is IM UI
+- CallLib is Audio and video core
+- CallKit is Audio and video UI
+- CallLib or CallKit Selectable

 ### Step 2 init to Application.java